trytouca/trytouca/README.md

 ### Option 1: Self-host locally

-Run the following command to locally self-host our server.
+You could locally self-host Touca Server by running the following command on a UNIX machine with at least 2GB of RAM, with Docker and Docker Compose installed.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/trytouca/trytouca/main/ops/install.sh)"